ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 If an invalid payload is replaced by a deposit-only payload, for consistency reasons, the remaining span batch, if applicable, and channel it originated from are dropped as well.

+## Attributes Builder

+When the fork is activated, the `PayloadAttributes` produced by the attributes builder will include the `eip1559Params` field described in the [execution engine specs](./exec-engine.md#eip1559params-encoding).

+Prior to the fork activation, this field should be set to `null`.

 ## Activation

 The new batch rules activate when the _L1 inclusion block timestamp_ is greater or equal to the